team-leevio/happy-elementor-addons/readme.txt

  Also, if you are managing your event calendar with your personal google calendar and want to embed it within your site, then you should try an event calendar widget to embed your google event calendar.
 Or, if you have plans to create your own custom event calendar, this widget will help you do that.
 It covers that custom event calendar creation feature too.
 Before testing this event calendar widget, check the demo created.
 * **[Image Hover Effect](https://demo.happyaddons.com/elementor-image-hover-effect-widget-demo/)** – If you want to add lucrative hover effects to your website’s images, you can try our Image Hover Effect Widget.
 This image hover effect widget allows you to add 20+ stunning hover effects to your photos.
 You have full freedom to customize the Image Hover Effect widget.
 If you want to grab visitor attention, the image hover effect widget will be essential for your widget toolkit.
 Before testing the image hover effect, you can check the demo of the Image hover effect widget.
 * **[Animated Link](https://demo.happyaddons.com/elementor-animated-link-widget-demo/)** – Are you wondering about increasing the click-through rate of your website’s links?
 Grab your visitor’s attention by adding different effects to your links using the Animated Link widget.
 This Animated link widget has plenty of hover effects for your website’s links.
 Choose the most suitable one and go.
 Before testing this widget, you can check our demos for the animated link widget.
 * **[Mailchimp Widget](https://demo.happyaddons.com/elementor-mailchimp-widget-demo/)** – Now you can create lucrative Mailchimp forms with Mailchimp Widget.
 Usually, you don’t have the opportunity to add Mailchimp form directly to your landing pages.
 But now our Mailchimp widget will help you to create an amazing MailChimp form within your landing pages.
 And you can set tags for your MailChimp subscribers.
-Also, you can select your premade MailChimp list.
+Also, you can select your pre-made MailChimp list.
 No bar in Mailchimp form widget customization.
 With the Free version and the free version of the Happy addons, you can easily create a newsletter subscribe form or newsletter subscribe bar for your site.
 No hassle in the API integration for the Mailchimp widget.
 We have added a dedicated page for integrating the API credential.
 Just paste your MailChimp form API key to the Mailchimp Widget’s API input field of the backend page of the Happy Addons Credential Page.
 And all set to use the Mailchimp form widget.
 Plenty of customization is available in the Mailchimp form.
 Before testing the Mailchimp form widget, please check our demos.
 * **[Content Switcher](https://demo.happyaddons.com/elementor-content-switcher-demo/)** – The content Switcher widget allows you to toggle sections, pages, or texts easily.
 The content switcher widget will help you to show any kind of toggle content within your website.
 You can even add any widgets or templates in the content switcher widget.
 It’s used to toggle two different types of content.
 Like if you have two types of pricing menus the annual pricing menu and the lifetime pricing menu, then you can use our content switcher widget to show the two different pricing tables within the same section of your website.
 As you have full freedom to add any kind of template within the content switcher widget, then there is no limitation of customization.
 And this content switcher widget is a unique addition to our free pack, which is missing in the other third-party Elementor addons free widget pack.
 * **[Image Stack Group](https://demo.happyaddons.com/elementor-image-stack-group-demo/)** – Sometimes, we have to show images in a stack group format to create an eye-catchy look.
 But it’s so tough to create a single stack group of images.
 But with our Image Stack Group widget, you can easily create an image-stacked group.
 You can get the Image Stack Group widget in the free version of ours.